|

 Peel off the leaves at the base of an adult plant

-Plant them in a small plastic bag with rich soil and water everyday After the rainy season when the soil is still moist
+Plant them in a small plastic bag with rich soil and water everyday After the rainy season when the soil is still moist transplant the leaves into sandy soil

 Water them a little to make sure they do not dry out